 Feed quality is key to animal performance and contributes to the profitability.
-Both microbiological and chemical processes in raw materials and feed lower its nutritional value and contaminate it with hazardous molecules.
+Both microbiological and chemical processes of the raw materials and the feed lower their nutritional value and contaminate them with hazardous molecules.
 Microbiological contaminants include moulds, yeasts and bacteria which lead to nutrient spoilage and production of toxic compounds.
 Chemical contaminants may already be present in raw materials and should be monitored closely (e.g. heavy metals, pesticides) or they may appear due to chemical reactions in the feed such as autoxidation.

 An integral feed hygiene program should include a clear risk identification program: a list of the risks, evaluation of their severity and the likelihood for occurrence, including optimal prevention/corrective measures and monitoring.

-The Novibac product range offers carefully designed preservative concepts that contribute to a better basic feed quality, assure longer shelf life and safeguard nutritional quality and palatability.
-Selection is based on active components, buffered or non-buffered mixes, liquid or dry application, corrosiveness, etc. Based on know-how and experience, Innovad can define with the customer the most appropriate product and application.
+The Novibac® product range offers carefully designed preservative concepts that contribute to a better basic feed quality, offer longer shelf life and safeguard nutritional quality and palatability.
+Selection is based on active components, buffered or non-buffered mixes, liquid or dry application, corrosiveness, etc. Based on know-how and experience, Innovad® can define with the customer the most appropriate product and application.

 Organic acids as antimicrobial agents function in two distinct ways: